trs80-net/TRS0_to_PC_Floppy_Adapter/README.md

 An adapter to connect 'modern' floppies to TRS-80 1,2,3,4,12, & 16 machines.

-PCB files are currently INCORRECT.
-Corrected ones WILL be added shortly.
+PCB files are complete.
+BOARD HAS NOT BEEN TESTED YET.